 Lured by the idea of cut-price dentistry, often 60-70% less than that back home – throw in some sunshine and relaxation and you have a recipe for success, or so you’d think!

-Sadly, just as the number of people seeking a dental implant overseas is increasing, so too are the number of people facing further treatment because of poor quality dental work abroad.
-These people have returned from their cheap dental implants escapades facing failure, not to mention a debilitating cost they now have to pay.
+Sadly, just as the number of people seeking a dental implant overseas is increasing, so too is the number of people facing further treatment because of poor-quality dental work abroad.
+These people have returned from their cheap dental implant escapades facing failure, not to mention a debilitating cost they now have to pay.
 Unfortunately, the Australian dentist that has to re-do or re-work treatment isn’t always seen in the best of lights as they struggle to make the best of a bad situation, often being forced to make uncomfortable patient compromises.

 So, with this in mind, what are the risks or concerns when seeking an overseas dental implant?
 In other words, what could go wrong?